 Your comments on what you’ve been reading and doing.
 This month we’re discussing military gauntlets, trench weapons, cloth caps and steel helmets, and what happens at auctions.

 Auction & Fair Diary

-Lockdown is starting to lift so check out the online arrangements for the auctions where you can top up your militaria collection while being confined to quarters.
+Lockdown is starting to lift so check out the online arrangements for the auctions where you can top up your militaria collection and what fairs will be opening.